Browse by topic

 - Research Tools

 Eligibility: Any applicant who holds an NSERC grant and took up their first independent academic position within the last 10 years (on or after June 1 of the year of competition, not counting eligible delays in research) is eligible.

-As this award carries research funding, an SFU Signature sheet and copy of full nomination package will be due to email@example.com no later than 3 business days before agency deadline.
+As this award carries research funding, an SFU Signature sheet and copy of the full nomination package will be due to email@example.com no later than 3 business days before the agency deadline.
 Only those candidates who have been recommended by the internal awards committee will advance to submission (see above internal process).